Let me take you for a walk in a fairy tale, are you in?

 Towering over the surrounding nature and blending perfectly with the buildings nearby, it’s nearly impossible to spot the Castillo Colomares until you get closer.

 Once you do, you realise it’s not a castle, but a monument dedicated to no other than Christopher Columbus.

 What’s his connection to this part of Spain and this place?

 ‘It was Spain and Andalusia in particular who starred in that discovery that undoubtedly changed the world, for the better according to some and for the worse according to others.’ as the author of the monument says in brief history of its making.

-The monument tells a story of a discovery of new world and was built between 197 and 1994 by Dr. D. Esteban Martín.
+Castillo de Colomares tells a story of the discovery of the new world and was built between 197 and 1994 by Dr. D. Esteban Martín.
 As the author explains, the hero of the story, sailor Colon was part of the expedition of Columbus funded heavily by the Catholic Monarchs in Spain.

 It features three ships that were part of the exhibition, and you will also find here the smallest chapel in the world.
 Now that’s something!

-The monument took years to build and features a blend of different architectural styles.
-To me, it reminded me of the oldfashioned Italian castles, complete with immaculate gardens.
+Castillo de Colomares took years to build and features a blend of different architectural styles.
+To me, it reminded me of the old-fashioned Italian castles, complete with immaculate gardens.

 Judge for yourself…